Past Ashman Lab members -where are they now?

 Dr. Gerardo Arceo-Gomez

 Gerardo received his PhD in 2014, and postdoced for one year in the Ashman lab.
-He is now an Assistant Professor at Eastern Tennessee State University, and continues to collaborate with the Ashman lab on plant-pollinators in biodiversity hotspots.
+He is now an Associate Professor at Eastern Tennessee State University, and continues to collaborate with the Ashman lab on plant-pollinators in biodiversity hotspots.

 Dr. George Meindl